Coming soon to a stage near you...

 The title of the play has a double meaning – the main character emerging from a period of grief for his wife, stepping back into his world of work, and secondly, the happier memories of yesteryear, which he is reflecting upon.
 Although the main character is experiencing the very early stages of dementia, I have deliberately only touched on his illness, as it is not the main theme of the play.
 I was inspired to write the play after having enjoyed chatting with Colin George, the late classical actor and founding artistic director of the Crucible Theatre, Sheffield - a charming man whom I regularly served as a customer in my day job, although it is not based on him.

 My aim was to write an entertaining play with a minimal amount of conflict, which also reminds us that kindness prevails.
-It has much gentle humour throughout with some laugh out loud dialogue, plus I very kindly have two 'endorsements', one from comedy legend Barry Cryer and the other from comic actor Jeffrey Holland (see below).
+It has much gentle humour throughout and I very kindly have two 'reviews', one from comedy legend Barry Cryer and the other from comic actor Jeffrey Holland.
 The characters feel very real to me, and I believe that their stories resonate with an audience.
 I enjoyed writing the interplay between the characters, especially in the first, penultimate and final scenes, where the humour is cranked up a notch or two.

 In November 2022 this was one of five plays shortlisted for the Stables Theatre New Play Competition.